grahamking/deps/README.md

 The `-stdlib` flag says to include the Go standard packages, which are usually not displayed.

-Adding the `-display deep` does this recursively.
+Adding the `-d deep` does this recursively.

-    $ deps io -stdlib -display deep
+    $ deps io -stdlib -d deep

 will output:
 ```